 So I spent last summer doing everything I could to get my body ready for another pregnancy.
 I ate healthy, adding more protein to my diet.
 I upped my omega 3's.
 I kept taking prenatal vitamins.
 I didn't drink caffeine and I had alcohol only on rare occasions.
 I walked the dogs regularly and started going to yoga again.
-I did meditation CDs (halfheartedly, but still) and tried acupuncture (my fear of needles is more a syringe deal--the needle poke itself was a non-issue, especially with those tiny acupuncture needles).
+I did meditation CDs (halfheartedly, but still) and tried acupuncture.
 I subscribed to Amazon's ovulation kits (the subscription means it's a reduced price and they mail them to you automatically each month until you cancel).
-I peed on sticks and waited for smiley faces and tracked my basal temperature and basically obsessed.
+I peed on sticks and waited for smiley faces and tried for a while to track my basal temperature and basically obsessed.

 And month after month of doing things "perfectly," I still wasn't pregnant.

-I heard the "20% chance any given month" so many times that I wanted to throat punch anyone who started telling me not to worry.
+I heard the "20% chance to get pregnant any given month" so many times that I wanted to throat punch anyone who started telling me not to worry.

 Logically, I knew that all of my testing had come back normal.
 I knew that I had gotten pregnant with Eliza with relatively little effort, but now everything felt different.
 Something.
 Had.
 To.
 Be.
 Wrong.